jmgarridopaz/jmgarridopaz.github.io/content/hexagonalarchitecture.md

 <div id="tc6-1-1"></div>
 ##### 6.1.1.- TESTABILITY IMPROVEMENT

-The main benefit this architecture provides is the ability of testing the application in isolation from external devices it depends on.
+The main benefit this architecture provides is the ability of __testing the application in isolation__ from external devices it depends on.
 This is achieved by doing two things:

-For each driver port, develop a test adapter that will run test cases against the port.
+- For each driver port, develop a test adapter that will run test cases against the port.
-For each driven port, develop a mock adapter.
+- For each driven port, develop a mock adapter.

 Testing the hexagon in isolation can be useful for:

-Running regression tests.
+- Running __regression tests__.
 When source code changes for whatever reason (a new feature is added, a bug is fixed, …), these tests are run to ensure that those changes don’t have side effects on any already existing functionality.
 To run these tests, the driver adapter uses an automated test framework.

-Doing BDD (Behaviour Driven Development).
+- Doing [BDD (Behaviour Driven Development)](https://dannorth.net/introducing-bdd).
 For each driver port functionality, a set of acceptance criteria is defined by the user.
 The functionality will be considered “done” when all the acceptance criteria are met.
 These acceptance criteria are called scenarios, which will be the test cases run by the test adapter.
-For running these acceptance tests the adapter can use tools like Cucumber.
+For running these acceptance tests the adapter can use tools like [Cucumber](https://cucumber.io/).

-Nat Pryce (co-author of the book Growing Object-Oriented Software, Guided by Tests) defines in his article Visualising Test Terminology different kinds of tests related to hexagonal architecture:
+Nat Pryce (co-author of the book [Growing Object-Oriented Software, Guided by Tests](https://www.amazon.com/gp/product/0321503627)) defines in his article [Visualising Test Terminology](http://www.natpryce.com/articles/000772.html) different kinds of tests related to hexagonal architecture:

-Unit Tests: For testing single objects inside the hexagon.
+- _Unit Tests_: For testing single objects inside the hexagon.

-Integration Tests: For testing adapters.
+- _Integration Tests_: For testing adapters.
 They ensure that translation between ports and the outside world is done by the adapters correctly.

-Acceptance Tests: For testing driver ports, i.e. the hexagon in isolation.
+- _Acceptance Tests_: For testing driver ports, i.e. the hexagon in isolation.
 They check that application behaves as the user expects, meeting the acceptance criteria he/she previously defined for the use cases.

-System Tests: For testing the whole system, adapters and the hexagon together.
+- _System Tests_: For testing the whole system, adapters and the hexagon together.
 They also test system deployment and startup.

 <div id="tc6-1-2"></div>
 ##### 6.1.2.- MAINTAINABILITY IMPROVEMENT

 Maintainable systems are those who are easy to modify.
-Hexagonal Architecture increases maintainability, because it provides separation of concerns and business logic decoupling, which makes it easier to locate the code we want to modify.
+Hexagonal Architecture increases maintainability, because it provides separation of concerns and business logic decoupling, which makes it __easier to locate the code we want to modify__.

-Application maintainability is a long term concept related to technical debt.
+Application maintainability is a long term concept related to [technical debt](https://martinfowler.com/bliki/TechnicalDebt.html).
 The more maintainability the less technical debt.
 So, Hexagonal Architecture reduces the techical debt.

 <div id="tc6-1-3"></div>
 ##### 6.1.3.- FLEXIBILITY

-Swapping between different technologies is easy.
+__Swapping between different technologies__ is easy.
 For a given port, you can have multiple adapters, each one using a specific technology.
 For choosing one of them, you just have to configure which adapter to use for that port.
 This configuration can be as easy as modifying an external configuration properties file.
 No source code modified, no re-compiling, no re-building.

-Likewise, adding a new specific technology adapter to a port can be done without touching the existing source code.
+Likewise, __adding a new specific technology adapter__ to a port can be done without touching the existing source code.
 The adapter is developed and compiled on his own.
 At runtime, it will be detected and plugged into the port.

 <div id="tc6-1-4"></div>
 ##### 6.1.4.- APPLICATION IMMUNE TO TECHNOLOGY EVOLUTION

 Technology evolves more frequently than business logic does.
 In applications where the business logic is tied to technology, you can’t do technology changes without touching business logic.
 This is no good, beacuse business should not change.

-With hexagonal architecture, the technolgy you want to upgrade is located at an adapter outside the application.
-You just have to change the adapter.
-The application itself remains immutable because it doesn’t depend on adapters.
+With hexagonal architecture, the technolgy you want to upgrade is located at an adapter outside the application. __You just have to change the adapter__.
+The __application itself remains immutable__ because it doesn’t depend on adapters.

 <div id="tc6-1-5"></div>
 ##### 6.1.5.- DELAY TECHNOLOGICAL DECISIONS

-When you start developing and coding, you can focus just on business logic, deferring decisions about which framework and technology you are going to use.
-You can choose a technology later, and code an adapter for it.
+When you start developing and coding, you can __focus just on business logic__, deferring decisions about which framework and technology you are going to use.
+You can __choose a technology later__, and code an adapter for it.

 <div id="tc6-2"></div>
 #### 6.2.- CONS